rubyreferences/rubyref/intermediate/parsed/lib/scanf/Scanf.md

 `infinity' is used (with the exception of the %c specifier; see below).
 Otherwise, given a field width of *n* for a given conversion, at most *n* characters are scanned in processing that conversion.
-Before conversion begins, most conversions skip whitespace in the input string; this whitespace is not counted against the field width.
+Before conversion begins, most conversions skip white space in the input string; this white space is not counted against the field width.

 The following conversions are available.